QUESTION TEXT: Astronomers have found new evidence that the…

 - This explains why we found more galaxies, but it tells us nothing about their weight.

 - This goes the wrong way.
-We’re trying to figure out why theories about the universe’s weight weren’t affected by the discovery about the universe’s mass.
+We’re trying to figure out why theories about the universe’s weight weren’t affected by the discovery of the new galaxies.

 - One astronomer’s estimate might say the universe is twice as heavy as another astronomer’s estimate.
 But if both astronomers didn’t change their estimates, then we can say they agree that the new galaxies didn’t affect the weight of the universe, even if their estimates are different.